opeixenada/eleven/README.md

 request) pair (see `ElevatorState.suitability`).
 Elevator is suitable for a request only if the request is within its known trajectory, then `Suitability = Number_of_floors - Distance(Request_floor, Elevator_floor)`.
-Elevator with the highest suitability gets the request; if no elevator is suitable, requests stays in the queue until the next state update.
+Elevator with the highest suitability gets the request; if no elevator is suitable, request stays in the queue until the next state update.